gaetanbl/gaetanbl.github.io/README.md

       <span class="eyebrow">Professional Tracks</span>
       <h2 class="section-title">The <em>GMA</em> Experience</h2>
       <p class="paragraph">
         Even though I am currently focusing on robotics and AI, I chose to pursue a Mechanical and Control Engineering degree (GMA) at INSA Rennes.
-I believe the various internships I have completed perfectly summarize what GMA is all about.
+I believe the various internships I have completed summarize quite well what GMA is about.
       </p>
       <p class="paragraph">
         At <strong>XSun</strong>, I applied finite element analysis (FEA) and materials science knowledge.
 At <strong>ADDLAB (Decathlon)</strong>, my focus was on advanced 3D modeling and additive manufacturing.
 Finally, at <strong>Metallicadour</strong> (and through my academic continuation), I mastered the operation and control theory of industrial robotic arms.